 Now that said, I will have default activities lined up, which fall into several categories:

 1) Planned speeches.
 These are speeches you have rehearsed and want to present before the group.
 I'd like to keep these on the shorter side, and we'll time you to make sure you can complete in your planned time (this is an important skill for speakers to have).

 2) Unplanned speeches.
 These are impromptu speeches given on a random topic with about 30 seconds advance warning, and will last for 2 - 3 minutes.
-Topics will fall into three difficulty levels: easy (topics about your life), medium (topics about your views), and hard (topics about the world).
+Topics will fall into three difficulty levels: easy (topics about events, people, and places in your life), medium (topics about your views, ideas, and thoughts), and hard (topics about everything else).

 3) Activities.
 For example, one activity could be to create an outline for a random speech topic in 30 seconds.
 Another activity could be to create a good opening for a random speech topic.
 The purpose of activities is to improve low-level skills in public speaking.